yahennadiy/FileRepositoryServer/README.md

       JSON Web Token, Hashing and Salting password.

   The application has a file repository.
 Users can receive a list of files, their description and
       download the selected file.
+The user can upload his files to the repository.

-  The test files are located in the /FileRepositoryServer/files directory.
+  The test files are located in the /FileRepositoryServer/files directory of server's computer.
+  Uploaded files will be placed to the /FileRepositoryServer/files directory too.
   Downloaded files will be placed to the /FileTarget directory from the root of client`s computer.
-  Uploaded files will be placed to the /FileUpload directory from the root of servers`s computer
-      (can be changed in config/AnnotationConfigInterface.java).

   It is necessary:
 - change hibernate.cfg.xml for your database.